hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 consensus and block signing.
 The Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
-This proposal provides a specification for the behavior of rosters starting from their creation from the Candidate Address Book (CAB) to their terminal state within the TSS specification.
+This proposal provides a specification for the behavior of rosters starting from their creation from the Address Book to their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.

-The Future Address Book (FAB) is a dynamic list maintained within the App that reflects the desired future state of the network's nodes.
-It will be continuously updated by HAPI transactions, such as those that create, update, or delete nodes.
+The app will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
+This dynamic list of Addresses will be continuously updated by HAPI transactions, such as those that create, update, or delete nodes.
-The CAB is a snapshot of the Future Address Book (FAB), and it is created when the app decides to adopt a new address book.
+At some point when the app decides to adopt a new address book, it will create something called a `Roster` with information from the Address Book and pass it to the app.

 This proposal specifies that a Roster will be created from the CAB by the Hedera app and passed to the platform code.